basecamp/kamal/README.md

 1. Log into the registry both locally and remotely
 2. Build the image using the standard Dockerfile in the root of the application.
 3. Push the image to the registry.
-4. Pull the image on all the servers.
+4. Pull the image from the registry on the servers.
 5. Ensure Traefik is running and accepting traffic on port 80.
 6. Stop any containers running a previous versions of the app.
 7. Start a new container with the version of the app that matches the current git version hash.